-In winemaking, either fruit or grape, we always want to make and drink a good wine.
-In a perfect world, that is the case (and the wine is free and ever flowing ;-).
+In winemaking, either fruit or grape, we always want to make and drink good wine.
+In a perfect world, that is the case (and the wine is free and ever-flowing ;-).

-However, we unfortunately do not live in a perfect world and being able to learn from mistakes we make along the way is all part of the game.
-The goal is to make less and less mistakes, learn from them and in the end use the experience we have gained to make a flawless wine that will wine top prize in a competition and make all who drink it recite poems of love and extacy (ok, I may be going a little far here but you catch my drift).
+Wine faults and flaws to happen.
+However, we, unfortunately, do not live in a perfect world and being able to learn from mistakes we make along the way is all part of the game.
+The goal is to make less and less mistakes, learn from them and in the end-use the experience we have gained to make a flawless wine that will win top prize in a competition and make all who drink it recite poems of love and ecstasy (ok, I may be going a little far here but you catch my drift).

 The following few blog entries will cover different aspects of “wine problems” and hopefully help you identify them before they get to the point of no return…

 A lot of wines, especially at the amateur winemaking level can exhibits “off-characters”.
 Those “off-characters” tend to be due to lack of experience in winemaking, carelessness, taking shortcuts, and also to factors beyond the winemaker’s control.
 The presence of such wines can reflect either the winemaker’s inability to recognize problems in his/her wines.

 One of the greatest challenges for a winemaker or a wine judge is to identify the problems encountered in those wines.
 Unless a wine threatens to be so disgusting that you fear it may destroy your palate, some attempt should be made to assess it and find a way to prevent this kind of problem from happening again.

 You will always encounter some wines with problems you cannot identify.
 But if you’ve applied a process of elimination and still come up with an unknown, at least you will find it useful to know what you’ve ruled out.